Wale plays a hopeless romantic, prideful black man, and outstanding lyricist in “Wow… That’s Crazy.”

 1. ON CHILL (FT.
 JEREMIH)

 I just love how Wale is trying to figure s**t out with his chick in “On Chill.”
-To me, it comes across as very relatable, and most of the time an artist makes a relatable love song, they end up with a grammy nomination.
+To me, it comes across as very relatable, and you know how much I love me a relatable track!

 SONG BY SONG BREAKDOWN